optakt/optakt.github.io/content/flare/consensus.md

 Each broadcast message has a header consisting of a process identifier, a message sequence number and payload content.
 A typical implementation might use a digital signature to substantiate the source of a message (process identifier) for each node.
-Systems capable of tolerating Byzantine faults must be able to confirm the source of a message and to detect messages that have the same header but different contents and/or aknowledgements within the message.
+Systems capable of tolerating Byzantine faults must be able to confirm the source of a message and to detect messages that have the same header but different contents and/or acknowledgements within the message.
-Another option is to also embed a digest of the message content in its identifier, so that aknowledgements of messages with different contents but same sequence number will be regarded as aknowledgements of distinct messages.
+Another option is to also embed a digest of the message content in its identifier, so that acknowledgements of messages with different contents but same sequence number will be regarded as acknowledgements of distinct messages.
-The aknowledgment and re-transmission mechanisms can ensure that all versions of a message are delivered to all destinations.
+The acknowledgement and re-transmission mechanisms can ensure that all versions of a message are delivered to all destinations.
 Digital signatures and digests are computationally expensive, but do not require the additional rounds of message exchange of alternative strategies.

 The output of the algorithms is a total order of messages that is identical at all non-faulty processes in the system.
-Message `x1` from process `a` follows a message `x0` from process `b` if `x1` acknowledges `x0` or `x1` acknowledges some some other message `y` that follows `x0`, where `y` is not the same as `x0` and `y` is not the same as `x1`.
+Message `x1` from process `a` follows a message `x0` from process `b` if `x1` acknowledges `x0` or `x1` acknowledges some other message `y` that follows `x0`, where `y` is not the same as `x0` and `y` is not the same as `x1`.
-This implies that the messages relation is transivite and also each message follows itself, consequently the relation is also reflexive.
+This implies that the relation between messages is transitive and also each message follows itself, consequently the relation is also reflexive.
 A message `x1` from a non-Byzantine process `a` acknowledges a message `x0` only if the process has received all messages that `x0` follows before it broadcast `x1`.
 Consequently, a message from a non-Byzantine process follows all messages broadcast earlier from that process.

-These requirements cannot be assured for messages from Byzantine processes, because such process might have transmitted multiple messages that acknowledge the same or different prior messages or even trasmitted messages of which other processes are unaware.
+These requirements cannot be assured for messages from Byzantine processes, because such process might have transmitted multiple messages that acknowledge the same or different prior messages or even transmitted messages of which other processes are unaware.
 A Byzantine process can also originate a message that occurs within a cycle in the partial order.
-A non-Byzantine process cannot originate a message that occurs in a cycle, because a message from a non-Byzantine process cannot aknowledge another message that itself aknowledges the first one.
+A non-Byzantine process cannot originate a message that occurs in a cycle, because a message from a non-Byzantine process cannot acknowledge another message that itself acknowledges the first one.
-A nonfaulty process executing a Total ordering algorithm does not advance a message to the total order unless it has already advanced to the total order all of the messages that preceed it in the partial order.
+A non-faulty process executing a Total ordering algorithm does not advance a message to the total order unless it has already advanced to the total order all the messages that precede it in the partial order.
-Thus, a nonfaulty process does not advance to the total order any message in a cycle, or any message that follows a message in a cycle.
+Thus, a non-faulty process does not advance to the total order any message in a cycle, or any message that follows a message in a cycle.
 If a Byzantine process ever participates in a cycle, then none of its subsequent messages will be ordered.

-A Byzantine process can originate two or more concurrent messages with the same header, but with different contents and/or aknowledgments, neither of which follows the other and possibly each of which purports to follow different messages.
+A Byzantine process can originate two or more concurrent messages with the same header, but with different contents and/or acknowledgments, neither of which follows the other and possibly each of which purports to follow different messages.
 These messages are called _mutants_.

 The input to the Total Ordering algorithms is a Byzantine partial order of messages and the output is a total order of messages.